Expensify/App/docs/articles/new-expensify/getting-started/Upgrade-to-a-Collect-Plan.md

 **How does the sliding-scale discount work?**

 You’ll receive a discount on your Expensify bill that gradually decreases each month until you reach the full payment amount on June 1, 2025.
-For the first month, you’ll only pay 1/12 of the plan’s cost, and the price will gradually increase over the course of a year.
+For the first month, you’ll pay 1/12 of the Collect plan’s cost, and the price will gradually increase over the course of a year.

 **Let's break that down:**
 - July 1: You'll receive a ~90% discount on your monthly bill